gdmrw/SWE243-student-enrollment/README.md

 # SWE243-student-enrollment-project

-this is an enrollment system cli
+this is an enrollment system cli based on MySQL
 > note , you should implement your own database and correctly install the database package to function the code